adapter-hub/adapters/adapter_docs/methods.md

 # Adapter Methods

 On this page, we present all adapter methods currently integrated into the `adapter-transformers` library.
-A tabulary overview of adapter methods is provided [here](overview.html#table-of-adapter-methods) Additionally, options to combine multiple adapter methods in a single setup are presented [on the next page](method_combinations.md).
+A tabular overview of adapter methods is provided [here](overview.html#table-of-adapter-methods).
+Additionally, options to combine multiple adapter methods in a single setup are presented [on the next page](method_combinations.md).

 ## Bottleneck Adapters